 - Otalgia (pain in the ear)

-- Hyperacusis (increased sensitivity to certain frequencies and volume ranges of a sound)
+- Hyperacusis (increased sensitivity to specific frequencies and volume ranges of a sound)

-So, after reading the above paragraphs, if you are wondering what your hearing condition is, try to find it out by making a professional audiogram.
-It is impossible to undo the permanent hearing damage, but you can start immediately to prevent it before its further progress.
+So, after reading the above paragraphs, if you are wondering what your hearing condition is, try to find out by making a professional audiogram.
+It is impossible to undo the permanent hearing damage, but you can work to prevent further progression.

 Noise exposure time

-Calculations in the Noise Pollution Calculator - Maximal Exposure Time are based on "Occupational Noise Exposure" standards for workers, established by the .
+Calculations in the Noise Pollution Calculator - Maximal Exposure Time use information obtained from "Occupational Noise Exposure" standards for workers, established by the.

 The NIOSH limits are based on scientific studies relating noise exposure to hearing loss.
 They are focused on hearing protection.
-The main scientific evidence is the equal-energy rule (3 dB time-intensity tradeoff) -> every 3 dB increase in noise level requires the noise exposure time to be reduced by half.
-For every 3 dB decrease in noise level, the allowable exposure time is doubled.
+The primary scientific evidence is the equal-energy rule (3 dB time-intensity tradeoff) -> every 3 dB increase in noise level requires the noise exposure time to be reduced by half.
+The allowable exposure time doubles for every 3 dB decrease in noise level.

 The standards assume that noise occurs as a part of a work environment and non-occupational quiet.
-Limits are based on an 8-hour workday, five days per week, over a 40-year working lifetime, and the time the individual is not at work (the other 16 hours in a day, as well as weekends) is assumed to be quiet.
-The standards do not cover other noisy activities and hobbies (power tools, concerts, car races) which may increase the risk of permanent hearing loss.
+Limits apply to an 8-hour workday, five days per week, over a 40-year working lifetime, and the time the individual is not at work (the other 16 hours in a day, as well as weekends) is assumed to be quiet.
+The standards do not cover other noisy activities and hobbies (power tools, concerts, car races), which may increase the risk of permanent hearing loss.